-Located in the heart of New York City, “SocDoc” is a part of the most active documentary film community in the world.
-Students work directly with accomplished filmmakers — who are faculty, mentors and collaborators—giving students the benefit of their expertise.
+Located in the heart of New York City, MFA ‘SocDoc’ is an active part of the most thriving documentary film community in the world.
+Students work directly with accomplished filmmakers — who are faculty, mentors, collaborators and guests — and benefit from their expertise.

-SVA’s Social Documentary Film MFA program fosters filmmakers who are technologically and artistically assured.
-Students make many films throughout the program; each allows them opportunities to experiment and hone their craft with support, guidance and critique.
-They are introduced to the industry through an unparalleled faculty of active, award-winning filmmakers, as well as through internships, guest speakers, film festivals, screenings, and other events.
-The department also works to foster a direct line into the production community that will be their best network after graduation.
+MFA candidates make many films throughout their time in the program; each is an opportunity for experimentation and to define their vision and style with support, guidance and analysis.
+The students are introduced to the industry at large through an unparalleled faculty of active, award-winning filmmakers at the height of their careers, as well as through guest speakers, internships, film festivals, screenings and other events.
+The department works to foster a direct line into the production community that will be students′ best network after graduation.

-A tailored curriculum designed for students to attain artistic and technical fluency in documentary filmmaking
+A unique, hands-on curriculum designed specifically by renowned documentary filmmakers for our MFA candidates to attain artistic and technical fluency.

-SVA’s MFA program in Social Documentary Film provides a solid foundation in the fundamentals of nonfiction filmmaking, as well as an immersion into the critical and analytical process necessary to conceptualize and develop significant, socially relevant film.
-This program represents the convergence of the art of filmmaking, journalistic research, and social activism.
+SVA’s MFA program in Social Documentary Film provides a solid foundation in the fundamentals of nonfiction filmmaking production, including distribution and audience engagement, and an immersion into the critical and analytical process necessary to develop significant, socially relevant films.
+This program represents the convergence of the art of filmmaking, journalistic research and social activism.

-Our program is open to qualified students from varying backgrounds — prior filmmaking experience is encouraged but not required.
-Ultimately, we are looking for passionate, insightful individuals who know how to tell a great story, and are eager to learn how best to share these stories through documentary.
+Our program is open to qualified students from varying backgrounds — prior filmmaking experience is encouraged, but not required.
+Ultimately, we are looking for passionate, insightful individuals who recognize the potential of a great story and are eager to learn how to share these stories through documentary film.

-The first year’s core curriculum is devoted to exploring the past, present and future of the art of documentary film, while mastering the tools and techniques needed to tell compelling stories.
-Each student will complete five to seven documentary shorts, in addition to other class assignments.
+The first year’s core curriculum is devoted to exploring the history and future of the art of documentary film, while mastering the tools and techniques needed to tell compelling stories.
+Each student will complete five to seven documentary short films, in addition to other class assignments.

-During the second year, students focus on their thesis films, and courses are designed to support them in their production.
-Each student will direct his or her own film, primarily filmed in the summer between first and second year, and serve as a key production crew-member on at least one other thesis project.
-These thesis projects must be reviewed and approved by the thesis committee and the department chair in order for the student to be eligible for degree conferral.
+During the second year, students focus on their thesis films, and courses are designed to support them in their productions.
+Each student directs their own thesis film, primarily filmed in the summer between first and second year, and serves as a key production crew member on at least one other thesis project.
+Thesis projects must be reviewed and approved by the department chair and thesis committee in order for the student to be eligible for degree conferral.

 Degree candidates must successfully complete 60 credits, including all required courses, with a cumulative grade point average of at least 3.0.
 A residency of two academic years is required.